bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 Note that you will get an error message if you visit `http://CDN-IP` if you have not set up an HTTP frontend, and visiting `https://CDN-IP` will also give an error (`ERR_SSL_VERSION_OR_CIPHER_MISMATCH`) initially, because it takes about 20 minutes to provision the SSL certificate.
 Even after the SSL cert is provisioned, you might still get a warning because you're visiting the site through the IP rather than the domain listed in the certificate.

+## Adding Cloudflare to the bucket

+Cloudflare is another company which offers a free CDN layer for your websites.
+If you're hosting content for a website or other service and can't afford Google's Load Balancer, then this is recommended.
+You will still need a domain or subdomain to use.

+Once you have [created a cloudflare account](https://dash.cloudflare.com/sign-up), choose "add site" from the navigation bar.

 Next up - adding the CDN to a custom subdomain!

 ## Adding DNS entries to your subdomain.